-In all but three states, there are mandatory reporting requirements for domestic violence and related injuries.
-While the law varies somewhat from state-to-state, the core is generally the same.
-So what does mandatory reporting really mean?
+In all but three states, there are mandatory reporting of domestic violence requirements.
+While the laws vary somewhat from state-to-state, the core elements are generally the same.
+So what does mandatory reporting actually look like in practice?

 Who Has to Make a Report?

-Just who is required to report varies state by state, but in California, healthcare providers are the professionals covered by the mandatory reporting law.
+Just who is required to report varies by state, but in California health care providers are the professionals covered by the mandatory domestic violence reporting law.
 This can be confusing for some.
-Patients may not know whether a counselor or social worker is a healthcare provider.
-For example, a physician-psychiatrist may only meet with one of his patients for psychological counseling, and not to give medical advice.
+Patients may not know whether a counselor or social worker is considered a health care provider.
+For example, a physician-psychiatrist may only meet with one of her patients for psychological counseling, and not to give medical advice.

-So are all healthcare providers subject to the mandatory reporting requirement?
-In some states, no, and in other states, yes.
-If you are a healthcare provider or work with healthcare providers, be aware of your state's particular mandatory reporting laws.
+So are all health care providers subject to the mandatory reporting requirement?
+In some states no, and in other states, yes.
+If you're a health care provider or work with health care providers, be aware of your state's particular mandatory reporting laws.

-In Pennsylvania, for example, mandatory reporting requirements apply to both healthcare providers and managers of a healthcare facility, but there are well-defined exceptions to mandatory reporting.
-In Pennsylvania, a healthcare provider/manager doesn't have to report suspected domestic violence if the victim is an adult, and if the victim has been informed about mandatory reporting, doesn't consent, and afterwards, is referred to a victim's services agency.
+In Pennsylvania, for example, mandatory reporting of domestic violence requirements apply to both health care providers and managers of a health care facility, but there are well-defined exceptions to mandatory reporting.
+For example, health care providers or managers in Pennsylvania don't have to report suspected domestic violence if the victim:

 Patients, of course, can always choose to report on their own as well.

 What Does the Report Include?